-- Prepare the decisions to be adopted by the Board of Directors relating to remuneration, including those that impact the Group's risk and risk management. - Report the general remuneration policy of the members of the Board of Directors, as well as the individual remuneration and other contractual conditions of the members of the Board of Directors who perform executive functions, and, as the case may be, of the Managing Director or similar, and ensure these conditions are observed. - Submitting to the Board of Directors reports on the definition of the basic conditions of senior management contracts, as well as approval of the remuneration, including the annual supervision of the application of the Remuneration Policy for employees who, although not part of senior management, assume risks or are assigned to the Group's internal control functions (i.e., internal audit, risk management or compliance) or receive remuneration that takes them on the same remuneration bracket as senior managers and risk takers and whose professional activities have a material impact on the Group's risk profile (all of whom comprise, together with senior management and the Group's Board of Directors, the "Identified Staff", which will be defined at any given time in accordance with applicable regulations). - Report the general remuneration policy of the Group, including the remuneration policy of the identified staff, and procedure for the application of the malus and clawback clauses. - Asses the application of the remuneration policy and practices of the institution, ensuring that they are subject to a central and independent internal review at least annually, and monitors the elimination of any gaps identified in the central and independent review for compliance. - Ensure that the variable remuneration policy of the identified staff and the payout process for variable remuneration of certain members of the identified staff is fully compliant at any time. - Collaborate in the determination of the existence of any set of circumstances that might result in the application of the malus and clawback clauses.
+- Prepare the decisions to be adopted by the Board of Directors relating to remuneration, including those that impact the Group's risk and risk management. - Report the general remuneration policy of the members of the Board of Directors, as well as the individual remuneration and other contractual conditions of the members of the Board of Directors who perform executive functions, and, as the case may be, of the Managing Director or similar, and ensure these conditions are observed. - Submitting to the Board of Directors reports on the definition of the basic conditions of senior management contracts, as well as approval of the remuneration, including the annual supervision of the application of the Remuneration Policy for employees who, although not part of senior management, assume risks or are assigned to the Group's internal control functions (i.e., internal audit, risk management or compliance) or receive remuneration that takes them on the same remuneration bracket as senior managers and risk takers and whose professional activities have a material impact on the Group's risk profile (all of whom comprise, together with senior management and the Group's Board of Directors, the "Identified Staff", which will be defined at any given time in accordance with applicable regulations). - Report the general remuneration policy of the Group, including the remuneration policy of the identified staff, and procedure for the application of the malus and clawback clauses. - Assess the application of the remuneration policy and practices of the institution, ensuring that they are subject to a central and independent internal review at least annually, and monitor the elimination of any gaps identified in the central and independent review for compliance. - Ensure that the variable remuneration policy of the identified staff and the payout process for variable remuneration of certain members of the identified staff is fully compliant at any time. - Collaborate in the determination of the existence of any set of circumstances that might result in the application of the malus and clawback clauses.

-For the performance of its functions, the Group Appointments and Remuneration Committee has had the advice of the internal services of the entity, as well as first-level legal and consulting advice from Ernst & Young Abogados S.L.P. who, among other matters, has advised in relation to the Remuneration Policy update carried out in 2022.
+For the performance of its functions, the Group Appointments and Remuneration Committee has had the advice of the internal services of the entity, as well as first-level legal and consulting advice when it was needed.